 Abstract:

-Zanthoxylum bungeanum) clusters in hilly and mountain orchards remains challenging due to dense canopy structures, irregular illumination, occlusions from leaves and branches, and strict requirements for bruise-free grasping.
-Traditional vision systems struggle to simultaneously maintain high detection precision and real-time performance on resource-limited hardware, because clusters are small, densely distributed, and easily confused with specular leaves and branch textures.
-This study aims to develop a lightweight visual perception and spatial localization framework that supports precise manipulation of clustered targets for an autonomous harvesting system operating in unstructured orchard environments.
-A field-collected dataset containing 999 images and 5,094 annotated instances was constructed to represent typical orchard scenes, capturing strong viewpoint and illumination variability.
-Based on the YOLO11n baseline model, a customized lightweight detector named PepNet v1 was designed by incorporating multi-scale convolutional attention in the detection head and hetero scale attention in the backbone.
-These components were tailored to enhance multi-scale feature aggregation for dense clusters and suppress background interference with minimal computational overhead.
-The model was trained with cosine-decayed learning rate scheduling, label smoothing, and L2 regularization, together with moderate color and geometric augmentation.
-Additionally, to address the failure of conventional single-pixel depth estimation under occlusion, empty-space interference, and inter-cluster hollow, a nearest multi-point statistical depth estimation strategy was introduced.
-The method computes depth from the minimum-range set of surrounding valid pixels rather than relying on a single center pixel, providing a bounded error trend suitable for parameterized correction.
-Experiments were conducted under both laboratory and unstructured orchard conditions using an Intel RealSense D435i depth camera and an industrial computer equipped with ONNX Runtime running exclusively on a central processing unit.
-The proposed PepNet v1 achieved a mean average precision at 0.5 threshold of 0.817 on the test set, outperforming the YOLO11n baseline while maintaining a computational cost of only 6.5 giga-floating-point operations and sustaining an average inference speed of 45.5 frames per second on 640×640 pixels input videos, balancing detection confidence with actuation safety.
-Ablation experiments demonstrated that multi-scale convolutional attention improved fine-grained cluster representation, particularly for small targets at long distances, while hetero scale attention reduced false activations in complex backgrounds.
-When combined, the two mechanisms increased precision without increasing inference latency, producing the most balanced performance among lightweight models.
-In the spatial localization task, the center-pixel method exhibited severe instability when depth information was missing or contaminated by background elements, with errors exceeding 80 centimeters in extreme cases.
-In contrast, the nearest multi-point method consistently underestimated true depth by approximately 1.52 centimeters but produced significantly lower variance across both static and motion-disturbed conditions.
-After applying a constant geometric correction derived from average cluster size statistics, the final localization error was reduced to 4.05 millimeters under static testing and 3.45 millimeters under dynamic perturbation, enabling millimeter-level accuracy suitable for collision-free grasp planning.
-Field experiments further validated system-level benefits: a pose-alignment harvesting strategy based on refined depth estimation increased the cluster-level grasp success rate to 75% and reduced cycle time to approximately 13 seconds, representing more than a 60% improvement compared to the unaligned control strategy.
-In conclusion, this study presents a unified lightweight perception framework integrating efficient object detection and stable depth estimation for clustered crops.
-The design can be deployed on industrial PCs without requiring a GPU, enabling practical automation in hilly and mountainous orchards.
-Implementation used ONNX-exported models and CPU-only inference to match cost-sensitive field platforms, and the complete pipeline outputs both 2D detections and camera-frame 3D coordinates at each frame.
-Ablation studies confirmed that the attention-enhanced head improved recall on partially occluded clusters, whereas backbone scale attention primarily reduced leaf-induced false positives, with negligible change in parameter count and throughput.
-While the method performs robustly in orchard environments, challenges remain regarding branch elasticity, real-time closed-loop control, and damage-aware gripping.
-Future work will incorporate tactile sensing, adaptive force control, and multi-modal fusion to enhance harvesting reliability under dynamic disturbances.
-Overall, the proposed framework provides a practical foundation for scalable robotic harvesting of clustered crops in unstructured agricultural environments.
+Red Sichuan pepper (Zanthoxylum bungeanum) is one of the most important vegetables in the hilly and mountain orchards.
+Its harvesting is often required for the bruise-free grasping.
+However, some challenges still remained due to the dense canopy structures, irregular illumination, and the occlusions from the leaves and branches.
+Conventional vision can be expected to simultaneously maintain the high detection precision and real-time performance on the embedded hardware, particularly for the densely distributed, small clusters that are easily confused with the specular leaves and branch textures.
+In this study, a lightweight framework was developed for visual perception and spatial localization.
+The precise manipulation of the clustered targets during mechanical harvesting was also realized in the unstructured field environments.
+A dataset was collected with the 999 images in the field.
+The 5 094 annotated instances were constructed to represent the typical orchard scenes under strong viewpoint and illumination variability.
+According to the YOLOv11n baseline model, a customized lightweight detector (named PepNet v1) was designed to incorporate the multi-scale convolutional attention in the detection head and hetero scale attention in the backbone.
+These components were tailored to enhance the multi-scale feature aggregation for the dense clusters and then suppress the background interference with minimal computational overhead.
+The model was also trained with the cosine-decayed learning rate scheduling, label smoothing, and L2 regularization, together with the moderate color and geometric augmentation.
+Additionally, a nearest multi-point depth estimation was also introduced under the occlusion, empty-space interference, and inter-berry gaps, compared with the conventional single-pixel depth estimation.
+The depth was computed from the minimum-range set of the surrounding valid pixels, rather than a single center pixel, thus providing a bounded error trend suitable for the parameterized correction.
+Experiments were conducted under both laboratory and field conditions using an Intel RealSense D435i depth camera and an industrial computer equipped with ONNX Runtime running exclusively on a central processing unit.
+The PepNet v1 achieved a mean average precision at a 0.5 threshold of 0.817 on the test set.
+The YOLOv11n baseline was maintained a computational cost of only 6.5 giga-floating-point and an average inference speed of 45.52 frames per second on the 640×640 pixels input videos, thereby balancing the detection confidence with the actuation safety.
+Ablation experiments demonstrated that the multi-scale convolutional attention was improved the fine-grained cluster representation, particularly for the small targets at the long distances, while the hetero scale attention was reduced the false activations in the complex backgrounds.
+Two mechanisms also increased the precision without compromising the inference latency.
+The most balanced performance was achieved among lightweight models.
+In the spatial localization task, the conventional center-pixel approach exhibited severe instability when the depth information was missing or contaminated by the background elements, with the errors exceeding 80 cm in the extreme cases.
+In contrast, the nearest multi-point approach consistently underestimated the true depth by approximately 1.52 cm.
+But the lower variance was significantly produced over both static and motion-disturbed conditions.
+A constant geometric correction was derived from the average cluster size.
+The final localization error was reduced to 0.41 and 0.35 cm under static testing and dynamic perturbation, respectively, indicating the millimeter-level accuracy suitable for the collision-free grasp planning.
+Field experiments further validated the system-level benefits: A pose-alignment harvesting with the refined depth estimation increased the grasp success rate to 75% at the cluster level.
+The cycle time was reduced by approximately 13 s.
+More than a 60% improvement was obtained, compared with the unaligned control.
+In conclusion, a unified lightweight perception was presented to integrate efficient object detection and stable depth estimation for the clustered crops.
+ONNX-exported models and CPU-only inference matched the cost-sensitive field platforms.
+The deployable model was performed on the industrial PCs without GPU dependence in the mountain orchard.
+The pipeline also outputs both 2D detections and camera-frame 3D coordinates at each frame.
+Ablation tests confirmed that the enhancement of the attention head improved the recall on the partially occluded clusters, whereas the backbone scale attention reduced the leaf-induced false positives, with a negligible change in parameter count and throughput.
+While the branch elasticity, real-time closed-loop control, and damage-aware gripping were also maintained in orchard environments.
+Tactile sensing, adaptive force control, and multi-modal fusion can be incorporated to enhance the harvesting reliability under dynamic disturbances.
+Overall, the framework can provide a practical foundation for the scalable robotic harvesting of the clustered crops in unstructured agricultural environments.